 If you have been injured in a Metrobus or Metrorail crash, as a pedestrian or as a passenger, filing a claim is not the same as it would be in a car accident – nor as straightforward.
 You are, essentially, taking on City Hall.
 The Metrobus and the Metrorail are both run by the Washington Metropolitan Area Transit Authority (WMATA), funded by the Washington, D.C., Virginia and Maryland governments.
 If you were in a car accident, your attorney would be dealing with private insurance companies and their adjusters.
 However, WMATA is self-insured, creating an additional level of bureaucracy to deal with and the unique matters surrounding suing a government-run transportation system.

 As experienced attorneys for accidents on public transportation, we help you pursue justice by paying attention to details.
 There are special filing requirements and timelines to be met, and we meet them.
 We know how to loosen WMATA's tight grip on its purse strings to get you the compensation you deserve for the following types of accidents:

 - Injuries at bus shelters and platforms

 For more information on Metrobus and Metrorail accidents and injuries, please visit our Frequently Asked Questions About Public Transportation Accidents page.

 We serve clients in Hanover and Annapolis, MD and throughout the region who have been injured in a Metro accident

-To schedule a free consultation with our metro accident attorneys at Hartel, DeSantis & Howie, LLP in Hanover, MD to discuss your case, please call us at (443) 749-5111 or contact us online.
+To schedule a free consultation for personal injury cases with our metro accident attorneys at Hartel, DeSantis & Howie, LLP in Hanover, MD to discuss your case, please call us at (443) 749-5111 or contact us online.
 We are available 24/7 to assist you.